Old St. Mary's Cathedral

-The Old Cathedral of St. Mary of the Immaculate Conception is a proto-cathedral and parish of the Roman Catholic Church located at 660 California Street at the corner of Grant Avenue in the Chinatown neighborhood of San Francisco, California.
+The Old Cathedral of St. Mary of the Immaculate Conception is a proto-cathedral and Catholic parish on California Street at Grant Avenue in the Chinatown neighborhood of San Francisco, California.
 It was built in 1854 in the Gothic Revival style, and was made a Designated San Francisco Landmark on April 11, 1968.

 History

 Old St. Mary's was established, as a mission, by Paulist Father Henry Ignatius Stark, C.S.P.
 The cornerstone was placed on Sunday, July 17, 1853, at the corner of California and Dupont Streets by the Bishop of Monterrey Joseph S. Alemany, built by Chinese laborers, with brick brought around Cape Horn, and granite cut in China.
 With its dedication by Alemany, now as the new Archbishop of San Francisco, at Christmas Midnight Mass, 1854, it became the first cathedral of the Archdiocese of San Francisco.
 The building was designed in the Gothic Revival style by William Craine and Thomas England, two of the earliest resident architects in California.
 St. Mary's is the first cathedral in California to be built for the express purpose of serving as a cathedral, although other churches in the state served as cathedrals before it was built.
 When it opened, it was the tallest building in San Francisco and all of California.

 It was used from 1854 to 1891 as a cathedral and was replaced by the first Cathedral of Saint Mary of the Assumption, as the archdiocese was in need of a larger space for the growing number of Catholics in the area.
 In 1891, Old Saint Mary's became a parish church, still using the same name that it bore as a cathedral.
 The new St. Mary's Cathedral was located at Van Ness Avenue and O'Farrell Street.